-The tour is 90 minutes and for most of it, you walk through the very historical caves which were hand dug in 1885.
-You wander around following your guide from one wine barrel to the next sampling wine.
+The tour is approximately 90 minutes (sometimes guests spend up to 2 hours here) and for most of it, you walk through the very historical caves which were hand dug in 1885 (among the oldest caves in all of the Napa Valley – and among just a handful of hand-dug caves).
+Visitors wander around following the host from one wine barrel to the next sampling wine.
 That is the core of the tour.
-Because of this focus, you taste a lot of wine here – if you like a particular wine, you can even request another taste.
-Each barrel that you taste has laminated cards in front describing the wine – if you like the wine from a particular barrel and are ok with the price take the card with you.
+Because of this focus, one will taste plenty of wine here – if you like a particular wine, you can even request another taste (the correct terminology is ‘revisit’).
+Each barrel that one tastes has laminated cards in front describing the wine – if you like the wine from a particular barrel and are OK with the price take the card with you.

 One side cave portal we entered was completely covered with slimy moss and our guide told us that if you lick it with your tongue, you would probably end up naked in a desert somewhere.
 Try their “mofo” barrel blends – which in this case is not a derogatory term, rather it stands for “Missouri Oak, French Oak” aged.
 Red stoppers in a barrel means that barrel is already sold out.
 One of their barrels is a Colbert barrel manufactured by the cooper Nadalie (at the time of our initial visit many years ago was running about $1,600 each – certainly much more expensive now).
 The oak for these barrels are from France – and only approximately 200 of these types of barrels are made every year.